 Trauma and anorexia nervosa

 Anorexia is typically characterized by physical and social symptoms, but other factors may be at play as well.
-There is strong evidence that anorexia nervosa and other eating disorders have a link to trauma.
-Past trauma, such as childhood abuse, or domestic violence, can put people at an increased risk.
-Life upheavals can also be a contributing factor — events like divorce or relationship changes, job loss, death of a spouse or loved one, and changing schools can help trigger an eating disorder (or cause a relapse for a person in recovery).
+Anorexia nervosa and other eating disorders may be linked to trauma.
+Past trauma, such as childhood abuse, or domestic violence, can put people at an increased risk for developing an eating disorder.
+Life upheavals can also be a contributing factor—events such as divorce or relationship changes, job loss, death of a spouse or loved one and changing schools can help trigger an eating disorder (or cause a relapse for a person in recovery).

 Linda Gerhardt works in nonprofit technology by day, creating content, blogs, and training materials for the nonprofit sector.
 By night, she is a freelance writer focusing on Health at Every Size, Intuitive Eating, and fat activism.
 She runs a blog called Fluffy Kitten Party where she writes about health, weight discrimination, and diet culture.
 She lives in Northern Virginia with her husband and their adopted pets.